OpenRLHF/OpenRLHF/README.md

 **What can you do?**

-1. Join the team and participate in the development of OpenLLaMA2 project.
+1. Join the team and participate in the development of the OpenLLaMA2 project.
 1. Contribute to the project by submitting pull requests.
 1. Help improve documentation, fix bugs, or create new features.
 1. Share the project and help us grow the community.